Angelica Ross Sounds Off On Trans Activism & Her Next Chapter

 Art aside, Ross is also a trans activist who founded TransTech Social Enterprises, a co-working and co-learning community that empowers LGBTQ people (and allies) with career-ready skills.

-“TransTech is about transition at the intersection of technology and centering those who have been marginalized, which are Black and Brown trans people and trans folks who are immigrants,” says Ross.
+“TransTech is about transition at the intersection of technology and centering those who have been marginalised, which are Black and Brown trans people and trans folks who are immigrants,” says Ross.

 To hear more about TransTech and Ross’ thoughts on Dave Chapelle’s impossible burger and beet juice “jokes,” listen to the episode, below.